 • Ingress Filtering:

-Enable ingress filtering on a port by checking the box.
-This parameter affects VLAN ingress processing.
-If ingress filtering is enabled and the ingress port is not a member of the classified VLAN of the frame, the frame is discarded.
-By default, ingress filtering is disabled (no checkmark).
+Enable ingress filtering on a port by ticking the box.
+If ingress filtering is enabled and the ingress port is not a member of the classified VLAN group of the frame, the frame is discarded (Do not forward).